tendermint/spec/rfc/005-soft-chain-upgrades.md

 - Bootstrapping nodes and light clients require an extra step for verification.
 - We've cornered off some untouchable fields in the block structure.
 If we really wanted to change these we would need a hard upgrade.
+- There is greater risk to correctness in the migration logic.

 ## Status